Instructions for Authors

 • The senior author must be listed in the final publication as the corresponding author.

-• Include the manuscript’s title, short title is optional, but helpful.
+• Include the manuscript’s title and short title (<50 characters)

 • Include all author(s) names and institutions.